-There has been substantial publicity around the bankruptcy of Patisserie Valerie, for a number of reasons.
-It’s a brand which many people know, having expanded to multiple high streets over a short period of time; the chairman Luke Johnson is an experienced business man with a high profile and had invested a substantial amount of his own money in the company; retail and catering outlets are generally seen as fairly transparent and straightforward activities.
+There has been substantial publicity around the bankruptcy of Patisserie Valerie.
+The chairman Luke Johnson is an experienced business man with a high profile and had invested a substantial amount of his own money in the company; retail and catering outlets are generally seen as fairly transparent and straightforward activities.
 So there is a fair amount of mystery and it’s fascinating stuff.

 The main question is how could the executive officers and directors have been so unaware?
 It is undoubtedly the case that in any company the Chairman, CEO and Finance Director are ultimately responsible for the activities under their watch.
 And rightly so.
 However, as we know from the 2008 financial crisis, the bosses do not always understand the detail and technology of the products with which they are dealing.

 In my experience, the only way to fix an underperforming café business is to go back and back through the system, right to where the income is banked and the suppliers are paid out.
 By probing in this way, something that does not stack up will eventually float to the surface.

 Quite often mistakes are made and compounded due to not understanding the financial technology.
 The managers and operators do not grasp the ever-evolving sophisticated systems which are sold to them, but are too afraid to admit it, at the risk of appearing incompetent.

 Running retail and café businesses is a fairly basic process.
 Materials are bought in wholesale and the finished products resold at a higher unit price.
 Depending on the particular product and the staff and premises costs, as long as the incoming sales exceed the outgoing expenditure, a profit will be made.
 Simple as that.